jeseyfried/xanthan-web.github.io/guides/understanding-pages.md

 ---
 ```

-This is called a YAML header.
-All pages must have a similar metadata block at the very top, with the title customized for each page.
-For now, it is enough to know that this block of metadata tells GitHub Pages that it should be part of your website. **Be sure you have the 3 hyphens `---` before and after your metadata on their own lines**.

-The index page uses the `base` layout.
+**Why this exists:** Think of it like a label on a folder.
+It tells GitHub Pages:
+- What to call your page (`title`)
+- How to style it (`layout`)
+- When you created it (`date`)

+Without this label, GitHub won't know your page is part of your website.

+**Important:** Always keep the three hyphens `---` before and after your label, on their own lines.

+The `base` layout is the standard page style used by most of your pages.
+Other layouts (like `scrollstory` or `left-nav`) change how the page looks.

-### Markdown
+### Writing Content with Markdown

+**Why Markdown?** It's simpler than HTML.
+You can write plain text with a few simple symbols for formatting:
+- `# Heading` becomes a big title
+- `**bold**` becomes bold text
+- `[link text](url)` becomes a clickable link

-One of the great features of GitHub Pages is that it allows you to write pages in Markdown rather than HTML.
-If you are new to Markdown, complete this [Markdown tutorial](https://www.markdowntutorial.com/).
-If you need syntax help, check out this [cheat sheet](https://www.markdownguide.org/cheat-sheet).
+If you're new to Markdown, spend 5 minutes on this [Markdown tutorial](https://www.markdowntutorial.com/).
+If you forget syntax, check this [cheat sheet](https://www.markdownguide.org/cheat-sheet).

-#### Previewing Markdown
+#### Want to Preview Before Publishing?
-If you want to write online and preview your Markdown text as you write, use [Dillinger](https://dillinger.io/).
-It saves your work as you go.
-When you are done writing, you can simply copy and paste your text from Dillinger into the edit window on GitHub.
-Once you get used to the syntax, you won't need to preview it---you can just write!
+If you want to see what your page will look like as you write, use [Dillinger](https://dillinger.io/).
+Write there, preview instantly, then copy/paste your text into GitHub when you're done.
+Once you get comfortable with Markdown, you won't need to preview—you'll just write directly in GitHub.

 ---